ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/pmodel_overview.md

 ## Variable graph

-The graph below shows these broad model areas in terms of model inputs (blue) and modelled outputs (red) used in the P-model.
+The graph below shows these broad model areas in terms of model inputs (blue) and modelled outputs (red) used in the P Model.
 Optional inputs and internal variables are shown with a dashed edge.

 ![pmodel.svg](pmodel.svg)